 - The quality of teaching for students with SEN and provision across the school is efficiently managed.

-- There is high quality support in place in classrooms
+The SENCO will ensure that there is high quality support in place in classrooms

 - There are regular intervention sessions offered in the Inclusion Faculty Area at lunchtimes and break times

 - Parents/carers are kept informed of any changes to the provision that is in place for their daughter

 - The following types of additional support are available, all dependent on need:

 - Additional adult support in the classroom – there are 11 dedicated Teaching Assistants in the SEN department who support teachers in helping the learning of whole classes.
 Students with an Education and Health Care Plan (EHCP) or a Statement of SEN will receive this support according to their needs.

 - Small group withdrawal sessions– when students comes out of some lessons for pre-arranged sessions with TAs or external agencies for example, handwriting, reading, numeracy skills organisation skills, social skills.